 - Chiropractic care was ranked number one “preferred treatment” for low back pain in June 2016 Consumer Reports.

-- 95 per cent said chiropractic care was successful in a 2016 survey of those who had visited a chiropractor in the previous year, and 97 per cent said they would recommend it to a friend.
+- In a 2016 survey of those who had visited a chiropractor in the previous year, 95 percent said chiropractic care was successful, and 97 percent said they would recommend it to a friend.